 Winter 2019 – Nest and Ecobee server outages frustrate users

-These customers have a valid argument: being able to monitor and adjust the thermostat remotely is a major selling point for smart thermostats, so it’s frustrating when those features are disabled – especially if it also happens to be the coldest day of the year.
+These customers have a valid argument: being able to monitor and adjust the thermostat remotely is a major selling point for smart thermostats, so it’s aggravating when those features are disabled – especially if it also happens to be the coldest day of the year.

 How to tell if your smart thermostat’s servers are down

 Somewhat surprisingly, since it’s a bit like hanging your dirty laundry out for your neighbors to see, Nest has a server status website and support Twitter that alerts users to outages:

 Outages are also tracked by third party sites:

 - Nest outage history at outage.report and downdetector